 At CivicAction, we know that getting things right from the start is critical.
 At our April 2015 Summit, we examined childhood health as a key issue in driving our region’s health and resilience.

 With further analysis and consultations, we narrowed our focus to increasing accessibility to quality child care.
 It is well known that rates of return on human development investment are highest during the early years, and yet about 45-50% of children (0-4 years old) are in need of licensed care in Ontario.

 In September 2016, the Government of Ontario announced their commitment to create 100,000 more child care spaces over the next five years.
 Over a period of three months, CivicAction engaged a diverse group of employers to inform the Ministry of Education’s Renewed Early Years and Child Care Framework and Expansion Strategy.
 31 different employers contributed through a series of one-on-one interviews and a roundtable meeting co-chaired by Minister Indira Naidoo-Harris on January 26, 2017.

 Nan DasGupta, Partner & Managing Director, The Boston Consulting Group, Toronto; CivicAction Leadership Foundation Board Member

 We asked employers to describe what the ideal child care system would look like in Ontario.
 To most, an ideal system would:

-Through these consultations, it has become clear that some employers are eager to do more.
+Through these consultations, it has become clear that employers are eager to do more.
 This may include offering subsidies, flexible scheduling, on-site care, or emergency care services.
 They flagged that they still require more information about implementing new policies, making the business case, and the current system, as well as potential financial assistance from the government in order to do more.
 There is also an interest in learning about best practices from other employers.

-As the Ministry continues to work to develop a renewed plan for early years and child care expansion strategy, we encourage ongoing and deeper employer engagement in partnership to build the best possible child care system in Ontario.
+As the Ministry continues to work to develop a renewed plan for early years and child care expansion strategy, we encourage ongoing and deeper employer engagement to build the best possible child care system in Ontario.